Phi Phi: The island with a funny name but some seriously breathtaking sights.

 However, this doesn’t mean you should avoid Phi Phi.
 The island still has a ton to offer and it is absolutely worth a visit.
 We’ve done some research for you and found some of Phi Phi’s best sights, restaurants, activities, and hotels.

-Experience – Maya Bay
+Natural Beauty – Maya Bay

 Yes, Maya Bay is one of the top things to see in Phi Phi, and yes, you’ll be sharing this little slice of paradise with several hundred other sunburned, camera-toting tourists, making it a little less paradise-like.
 That said, it’s still well worth visiting—if you do it the right way.